ome/training-docker/_episodes/070-dockercompose.md

 ---
-title: "Introduction to Orchestration"
+title: "Orchestration with Docker Compose"
 teaching: 20
 exercises: 20
 questions:
-- "How should I manage applications with multiple components"
+- "How can I manage applications with multiple components"
 objectives:
-- "Use Docker compose to manage an OMERO installation"
+- "Use Docker compose to deploy an OMERO installation"
 keypoints:
 ---

 Docker compose (and other orchestration tools) make it easier to deploy applications consisting of multiple Docker containers.

-## Database
 Docker compose deploys an application described by a YAML file.
 There are multiple versions of the docker-compose format/schema.
 This example uses version 3.

+## Database

 Start by creating a `docker-compose.yml` file for just PostgreSQL, including a private network and data volume:
 ~~~
 version: "3"

 services:

   database:
     image: "postgres:9.6"
     environment: